 (2) If a plan has not been approved by the Authority within a period that it considers reasonable and notifies to the supplier concerned, the Authority may determine the contents of the last resort supply plan.

-[Section 11ZAG inserted by No. 53 of 2003 s.
+[Section 11ZAG inserted: No. 53 of 2003 s.
 37.]

 11ZAH.
 Amendment of plan by supplier